DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **Higher Value, Higher on Stack:** A higher `z-index` value places an element in front of other elements with a lower value.

 ---

+#### CREATING AN HTML AND CSS WEBSITE PART 3 VIDEO

+### Course Step Number: 401

+### Date Researched: 2025-08-05

+### Key Learnings:

+- **Sticky Positioning:** Understood how to use `position: sticky` to keep an element visible at the top of the viewport during scrolling.
+- **Flexbox for Layout:** Utilized Flexbox to create a flexible, horizontal layout for the navbar links.
+- **CSS Hover Effects:** Learned to use the `:hover` pseudo-class and the `transition` property to add interactive visual feedback to links.
+- **HTML Entities:** Understood the use of HTML entities for special characters like the copyright symbol.
+- **Font Imports:** Explored how to import and use custom fonts from external sources like Google Fonts.

+---